-Hinton is a great weekend destination from Edmonton for the history and nature lover.
-You can enjoy cross country skiing, fishing, archery, mountain biking and of course tons of nature trails for hiking and walks.
+Hinton is a great weekend destination from Edmonton for history and nature lovers.
+You can enjoy cross country skiing, fishing, archery, mountain biking, and of course tons of nature trails for hiking and walks.

 Hinton has a lot of parks where you can spend an entire day with friends and family (BBQ, or picnics).